NuGet/Home/proposed/archive/Verify-Verbosity.md

   Issued by: CN=test
   Valid from: 1/29/2021 12:28:11 PM to 1/29/2021 1:28:11 PM

+Finished with 2 errors and 1 warnings.
 error: NU3018: The author primary signature's signing certificate is not trusted by the trust provider.
 error: NU3037: The author primary signature validity period has expired. warn : NU3027: The signature should be timestamped to enable long-term signature validity after the signing certificate has expired.

-error: Package signature validation failed.
+Package signature validation failed.

-Finished with 2 errors and 1 warnings.
 ```

 </details>